 Pop Viz: What music matters most to KEXP?

 KEXP is a local public radio station here in Seattle.
 It’s an awesome station and they play lots of indie and lesser known bands.
 They stream online, so everyone can enjoy their awesomeness.
 They also keep a live-updated playlist that shows every song they ever played since 2001.
-Pretty incredible and kind of a data-slash-music-nerd’s dream.
+Pretty incredible and kind of a data-slash-music-nerd’s dream (and definitely worth supporting!).
 I used import.io to scrape everything from 2013.
 I’m going to work on getting the other years in there, too.

 I had all kinds of grand ideas on what kinds of things I would do with this data.
 I made a lot of crazy looking charts.
 But when it came down to it, the simplest charts told the best stories.
 So I scaled back.
 What ended up being what I think is the most interesting dashboard with this data is pretty plain.
 It’s simply how many plays a dj played an artist/album/song.